-If the allegation is substantiated and the individual is dismissed or the trust ceases to use their services, or the individual resigns or otherwise ceases to provide their services, the case manager and the trust's HR director will discuss with the designated officer whether to make a referral to the DBS for consideration of whether inclusion on the barred lists is required.
+If the allegation is substantiated and the individual is dismissed or the trust ceases to use their services, or the individual resigns or otherwise ceases to provide their services, the case manager and the trust's Head of HR will discuss with the designated officer whether to make a referral to the DBS for consideration of whether inclusion on the barred lists is required.

-If the individual concerned is a member of teaching staff, the case manager and personnel adviser will discuss with the designated officer whether to refer the matter to the Teaching Regulation Agency (TRA) to consider prohibiting the individual from teaching.
+If the individual concerned is a member of teaching staff, the case manager and the trust's Head of HR will discuss with the designated officer whether to refer the matter to the Teaching Regulation Agency (TRA) to consider prohibiting the individual from teaching.